-- (1) Calculated based on \$59.67 per share, which was the closing market price per share of the Company's Common Stock as reported on The NASDAQ Stock Market on January 31, 2020.
-For purposes of calculating the amounts in the "Payment of Performance Shares" column, the target (100%) amounts of all performance-based awards were used.

-- (2) Paid by way of salary continuation.

-- (3) Paid in a lump sum.
+- (1) Calculated based on \$73.47 per share, which was the closing market price per share of the Company's Common Stock as reported on The NASDAQ Stock Market on January 29, 2021.
+For purposes of calculating the amounts in the "Payment of Performance Shares" column, the target (100%) amounts of all performance-based awards were used. - (2) Paid by way of salary continuation. - (3) Paid in a lump sum. - (4) On February 1, 2021, the Company announced that Robert F. Helm, Senior Vice President, Finance & Inventory Management, was appointed Chief Financial Officer effective April 1, 2021, and that Michael Scarpa had decided to retire from the Company and step down from his position as Chief Financial Officer on March 31, 2021.